AvisonLi/crawlers-of-plane/README.md

 * run the search.py instead of searcher.py
 * this is a group project made by year 1 students
 * The GUI will open when you run the search.py
-* pls be patient to it work cause it needs a bit longer to get information
+* pls be patient because it takes a bit long time to get information